guibranco/ipquery-php/CONTRIBUTING.md

 Make sure to explain:
 - Why this feature is useful.
-- How it aligns with the library’s goals.
+- How does it align with the library’s goals?
 - Any alternative approaches you considered.

 ### 3. Contributing Code 🔧